pellepelster/solidblocks/doc/content/cloud/configuration.md

 description = 'configuration file format documentation'
 +++

-A Solidblocks instance can be defined using a YAML based configuration file with the following format
+A Solidblocks cloud instance  is defined using a YAML based configuration file with the following format

 ```yaml
 name: <string>